Dishes With Dad

 Recipe Tips and FAQs

 These breakfast sweet potatoes are great for leftovers!
-You can throw them into a sweet potato grain bowl for lunch or add them into a sweet potato breakfast burrito.
-The options are endless so make a big batch!
+You can throw them into a sweet potato grain bowl for lunch or add them to a sweet potato breakfast burrito.
+The options are endless, so make a big batch!

 Can I make this sweet potato breakfast recipe vegetarian?